Lostock Hall Primary School Curriculum

 Our purpose is to ensure that all our children receive the best possible educational experiences to become successful learners; confident and resilient individuals and responsible citizens, who approach learning with enthusiasm and enjoyment.

-Through our curriculum we intend to develop functional skills; personal learning and thinking skills; knowledge and understanding four big ideas that shape the world and its chronology, conflict and scientific method; personal development – attitudes and dispositions that make our children determined, adaptable and willing to learn.
+Through our coherently planned and sequenced curriculum we intend to develop functional skills; personal learning and thinking skills; knowledge and understanding of big ideas that shape the world and its chronology, conflict and scientific method; personal development – attitudes and dispositions that make our children determined, adaptable and willing to learn.
+Our progressively planned curriculum allows for the adaptation of learning to meet the needs of all children at Lostock Hall Primary school

 Using the EYFS and National Curriculum as a starting point, our school teaches individual subject disciplines but we endeavour to make cross-curricular links where possible.